llamaxyz/llama/docs/policies.md

 Role management involves creating, editing, granting, and revoking roles from Llama policy NFTs.
 Roles are of type `uint8`, meaning roles are denominated as unsigned integers and the maximum number of roles a Llama instance can have is 255.
 Every Llama instance reserves the 0 role for the `ALL_HOLDERS_ROLE`, which is given to every policyholder at mint, and cannot be revoked until the policy is revoked.
-Every role has two supplies that are stored in the `RoleSupply` struct and are always available in storage:
+Every role has two supplies that are stored in the `SupplyCheckpoints.History` checkpoints and are always available in storage:

 1. Number of holders: The number of unique policy NFTs that hold the given role.
 2. Total quantity: The sum of all the quantities that each role holding the policy possesses.